What's Going On With Alibaba Stock? - Benzinga

-Alibaba Group Holding Ltd BABA shares are trading higher Tuesday amid increased optimism around Chinese stocks.
+Alibaba Group Holding Ltd BABA shares are trading higher Tuesday alongside several Chinese companies in possible anticipation of the country's "618" holiday shopping event.

-According to a Wall Street Journal report, China is set to conclude its yearlong regulatory probe into DiDi as soon as this week.
-China’s deteriorating economic outlook has reportedly pressured regulators to ease its antitrust campaigns.

-JPMorgan analyst Marko Kolanovic noted this week that Chinese stocks could finally be ready to reverse course and head higher, according to a Bloomberg report.
-Kolanovic cited the reopening in China, continued growth support and easing regulatory crackdowns.
+China's annual mid-year "618" shopping festival kicks off this weekend in what has historically been the country's second-largest shopping event by sales.
+About 250,000 merchants and brands from around the world took part in the event last year, which was up more than 100% from 2020, according to several reports.

+Chinese stocks may also be trading higher amid easing lockdown restrictions in the country's two largest cities, Shanghai and Beijing, which were implemented following a spike in COVID-19 cases.

+According to a CNBC report, JPMorgan remains "cautiously optimistic" on Chinese names after lockdowns were lifted and the country signaled an easing of regulatory pressures.
+Although the analyst firm acknowledges that near-term headwinds are lingering, the long-term prospects remain intact.

-Related Link: JP Morgan Sees Buying Opportunities In Alibaba And Other Chinese Stocks Citing These Reasons
+Related Link: JPMorgan Remains Bullish On Alibaba And Other Chinese Stocks - Here's Why

 Photo: courtesy of Alibaba.